grip-framework/grip/README.md

   def post(env)
     {
-      "status" => 200, # Alternative to HTTP::Status you can use integers directly as response codes.
+      "status": 200, # Alternative to HTTP::Status you can use integers directly as response codes.
       "content" => {
         "Bunch of content gathered up in one place"
       }